Fiji Below the Waterjo

 Free morning: arrange whatever private trips you wish (these are not included in the price).

 - visit the Flora Tropica Gardens with their marvellous collection of palm trees from around the world

 4.00 – 6.30 Excursion to local village to see the way of life and enjoy a traditional Fijian meke (dance).

 7.00 Dinner and Lecture on ‘Cities under the sea’

 Afternoon: Excursion to waterfall – plunge into the cool depths of the pool beneath the torrent.

 Morning: Field trip.

 Evening: Lecture on Coral Critters

-Split Rock is 200 metres off shore; a large coral head, it is named for the distinctive split down one side.
+1. Split Rock: Split Rock is 150 metres off shore; a large coral head, it is named for the distinctive split down one side.
 At the bottom of the split you can see purple gorgonian fans and pale yellow soft corals.
 At the entrance to the split a fierce clown fish defends her anemone and the male takes refuge in its fronds.
-When a female clown fish dies, the male changes sex and becomes female, and he next male moves up the hierarchy.
+When a female clown fish dies, the male changes sex and becomes female, and the next male moves up the hierarchy.
 There’s a large school of inquisitive black and white sergeant fish nearby; they will come right up to you and often give your fingers a gentle nip.
 There is a glorious abundance of orange and purple anthias and golden damsels near the surface; a little deeper, parrotfish can be seen nibbling away at the coral, and a large brown spotted grouper glides shyly away.
 There are two large clams on the rock, and several small green fern corals.
-Split Rock is one of the most colourful and enchanting sites of the bay, and endlessly fascinating in visit after visit.
-The top of the coral head is 3 foot deep, and the base is about 30 foot deep.
+Split Rock is one of the most colourful and enchanting sites of the bay, and is endlessly fascinating.